mahmadakbar/Chat/README.md

-# Simple Chat App with Cliend and Server for Compleatied AWS-course task
+# Simple Chat App with Cliend and Server for Compleatied AWS-course Task